ninjaneers-team/uropa/docs/README.md

-# urOpa Documentation
+# uropa Documentation

-urOpa provides declarative configuration and drift detection for Opa.
+uropa provides declarative configuration and drift detection for Opa.

 ## Table of content